 - and adjust datasets to reflect the diversity of patient populations.

-Training AI models with balanced data from different demographic groups, incorporating fairness-focused algorithms, and regularly assessing model outputs can help reduce disparities in clinical predictions.
+Training AI models with balanced data from diverse demographic groups, incorporating fairness-focused algorithms, and regularly evaluating model outputs can help mitigate disparities in clinical predictions.

-Ongoing collaboration between healthcare professionals and data scientists is necessary to ensure AI systems align with clinical needs and do not reinforce existing inequalities in medical care.
+Ongoing collaboration between healthcare professionals and data scientists is crucial to ensure that AI systems align with clinical needs and do not perpetuate existing healthcare inequalities.

-Generative AI models and large language models have the potential to further support healthcare providers, assist in analyzing medical images, and contribute to developing personalized treatment strategies for rare neurological disorders.
+Generative AI models and large language models have the potential to support healthcare providers further, assist in analyzing medical images, and contribute to the development of personalized treatment strategies for rare neurological disorders.

 By prioritizing accurate data collection and ethical AI development, these technologies can enhance diagnostic precision, improve treatment recommendations, and lead to better outcomes for patients with neurological conditions.